-You have probably heard the term totaled regarding car accidents.
+You have probably heard the term “totaled” regarding car accidents.
 However, you may not know what that means.
-In Nevada, a totaled vehicle is one that’s so severely damaged that it’s not worth fixing.
+In Nevada, a “totaled” vehicle is where the damage exceeds 65% of the fair market value.

-If the insurance company declares your automobile totaled after a crash, there are important things to keep in mind to make sure that you get fair value for your losses.
-These considerations can help ensure you are protected and know what to do if your car is totaled after an auto accident in Las Vegas.
+If the insurance company declares your automobile is totaled after a crash, there are important things to keep in mind to make sure that you get fair value for your losses.
+These considerations can help ensure you are protected and know what to do if your car is totaled after an auto accident in Nevada.
+It is recommended you consult with a car accident attorney to discuss the compensation you may be entitled.

 What’s a Totaled Car in Nevada?